Princepm02/Internet_of_Things/Program 1 - LED/README.md

 1. Open the Arduino IDE on your computer.

-2. Copy the provided Arduino code (from this README) and paste it into a new Arduino sketch.
+2. Copy the provided Arduino code from `Program_1_LED.ino` and paste it into a new Arduino sketch.

 3. Connect your Arduino UNO to your computer via USB.